| December 16, 1996

 a longer interval (not greater than biennially)

+is appropriate.
 Under this subparagraph, OSHA provides some

 flexibility in establishing the required